1970Mr/news-portal/README.md

 - **Administrative Panel:** Dashboard with site statistics and management tools for all modules.
 - **Hot Content Tracking:** Mark articles and tags as "hot" to highlight trending content.
 - **Contact Form Management:** Manage incoming messages from users through the contact form.
+- **User Activity Tracking:** Track user interactions, requests, and activities for comprehensive insights into user engagement and site traffic patterns.

 ## Requirements